 Tom's Fidelipac Dynamax DCR1000 Digital Cart Machine Page

 The DCR1000 consisted of two parts: the DCR1020 master player and the DCR1040 record module.
 The latter took its power from the former via a multi-wire cord and data was exchanged between the two via a ribbon cable.
-The master player could also power sub-players, although I've never seen a photo of one or anything to indicate these were actually produced.
+The master player could also power sub-players, although I never saw a photo of one or anything to indicate these were actually produced.
 When first introduced, the master player sold for $2,750, subplayer for $1,650 and record module for $2,600.
 Therefore, a typical control room set consisting of two master players and a record module would set a station back $8,100.
 The cost of the same system had increased $350 by 1996.

 When the LS-120 SuperDisk was introduced, Fidelipac offered these drives as an upgrade or factory-installed option.
 The LS-240 could also be used.
 The use of an optical-magnetic disk greatly increased the versatility of these machines thanks to the much greater recording time.